 Your Production Timeline

-The Producer must provide a list of all projected talent who will need to be payrolled, on the Project Payroll Projections Worksheet (link provided in Step 1 of the Producer’s Guide email).
+The Producer must provide a list of all projected talent who will need to be payrolled, on the Crew and Talent Worksheet.

-A quote of estimated payroll costs will be generated based on the information you provide to us on the Payroll Worksheet.
+A quote of estimated payroll costs will be generated based on the information you provide to us on the Crew and Talent Worksheet.

-Please approve this quote no later than the date specified in Step 2 of the Producer’s Guide email.
+Please approve this quote via email, no later than the date specified in your Producer Guide.

-NOTE: If applicable, a PO needs to be generated and received by firstname.lastname@example.org by the date specified on the Producer’s Guide.
+NOTE: If applicable, a PO needs to be generated and received by email@example.com by the date specified on the Producer Guide.

 NOTE: We have financing options available to you.
 Please reach out to firstname.lastname@example.org with inquiries, or refer to the fees and rates section of the Service Agreement.